jamesaustinmiley/Post-Installation-Configuration/README.md

 <h2>Configuration Steps</h2>

 <p>
 Log in to the osTicket ticketing system, using your Admin username and password from the osTicket installation earlier.
 This will allow you to act as a helpdesk administrator/analyst, taking end-user tickets and working them through to completion, or assigning them to the appropriate individuals or groups as needed.
 Once you log in, you will be able to act as Admin or as an Agent.
 As an Admin, you can configure settings on the backend of osTicket and route tickets to individuals or groups.
+Clicking on the Admin panel will take you to the System Settings and Preferences page.
 As an Agent, you will work a ticket to completion.
+Clicking on the Agent panel will take you to the Tickets page.
 </p>
 <p>
 <img src="https://imgur.com/aS5uNc5.png" alt="Admin/Analyst Login"/>